teobouvard/igclib/readme.md

 ### Library

 * safety check on task and tracks
-* C extension for task validation
+* C extension for task validation -> how to rebuild PyObject from C ?
 * remember entry start check will not work without a turnpoint inside
 * add tests
 * autoparse task type